extendr/extendr/marshaling_rules.md

 Here is a list of examples:
 - `Vec<i32>` triggers `NA` validation, altrep unfolding, and type coercion if compatible (so `1.0` or `1.0 + 0i` convert to `1L`).
 Heavy on overhead and memory allocation, good for prototypes and testing things out.

-- `Integer` is an obscure wrapper of either `&[Rint]` or some `AltRepInt`.
+- `Integers` is an obscure wrapper of either `&[Rint]` or some `AltRepInt`.
 Acts as iterator with indexing capabilities, items are of type `Rint`, providing correct `NA` handling.
 Preferred way to handle vectors, mimics that of `{cpp11}`.

-- `Numeric` is a discriminated union of `Integer | Real`.
+- `Numerics` is a discriminated union of `Integers | Doubles`.
 Accepts all numeric inputs, but leaves it up to the user to decipher what exactly was received from `R`.
 No runtime validation, no extra allocation, ALTREPS remain unfolded.
-- `ComplexNumeric` represents either `Complex` or `Numeric`
+- `ComplexNumerics` represents either `Complexes` or `Numerics`

 ----------------------------------------------------------------------------